qtc-de/beanshooter/README.md

 ---

 The *MLetMBean* is a well known *MBean* that can be used for loading additional *MBeans* over the network.
-It is already implicitly used by *beanshooter* `deploy` action, but can also be invoked manually using the `mlet` operation.
+It is already implicitly used by *beanshooters* `deploy` action, but can also be invoked manually using the `mlet` operation.

 #### MLet Load

-The currently only implemented *MLet* operation is the `load` operation that can be used to load an *MBean* class from a user specified *URL*:
+The currently only implemented *MLet* method is the `load` operation that can be used to load an *MBean* class from a user specified *URL*:

 ```console